mtdowner/codecademy/computer-science/intro-to-programming/intro-to-comp-sci-career-path/python-control-flow/project/magic-8-ball/README.md

  To ensure that the fabric of reality is safe, we can create an `if`/`else` statement where:

  - If the question is an empty string, print out a message to the user.
- El- se, print the name and question, with the Magic 8-Ball’s answer.
+ El- se, print the name and question, with the Magic 8-Ball's answer.

 ###  Task 15
- Don’t forget to check off all the tasks before moving on.
+ Don't forget to check off all the tasks before moving on.

  Sample solutions: